FGA is a specialized HUD Subsidized and LIHTC Certified Property Management Firm

-FGA specializes in managing senior citizens, HUD-subsidized properties in Southern California.
-We manage 18 buildings with approximately 2,450 apartments.
+FGA specializes in managing affordable HUD-subsidized and LIHTC financed properties in Southern California.
+We are proud to manage 14 properties with 1,800 apartments.
 Our buildings are funded by the U.S. Government and sponsored by non-profit groups like churches, service clubs, and community organizations.
 With many of our properties, we are the original developer.

 Our staff has decades of experience managing the expectations of HUD while maintaining the excellence of our properties.
 In our ranks are experts with deep knowledge of HUD applications, budgeting, rent increases, occupancy regulations, accounting, bookkeeping, aging buildings, insurance, tax exemptions, payroll, labor regulations, ADA, activities for seniors, contracts, city requirements, fire department regulations, and health regulations.